-The goal of therapy, as I see it, is to safely and empathically explore the layers that obscure or obstruct our self-awareness.
+The goal of psychotherapy, as I see it, is to safely and empathically explore the layers that obscure or obstruct our self-awareness.
 I work with adult individuals from a relational, client-centred, sensorimotor approach.
 This means that together we aim to understand the impact of the past on your present situations and relationships, and to increase your capacity for living a full, healthy life.
 In our attempt to better understand the events and relationships that have influenced you, we will be curious about your current patterns and experiences at not only a mental, emotional and spiritual level, but at a body level as well.
 The body plays an important role in responding to, storing, and repairing harm.
 My approach is collaborative and curious.
 Our therapeutic context provides a unique experience of relating and an opportunity to further your self-understanding.
 I work with people experiencing a variety of challenges including stress, anxiety, depression, unhealthy relationships, and addictions.

 I also work with survivors of trauma – sexual, physical, emotional, mental – and/or neglect.
 The sensorimotor approach can be helpful if you are struggling with traumatic injuries (post- traumatic stress symptoms), which can include depression, anxiety, addictions, flashbacks, triggers, or a sense of persistent anger, unease, hyper-vigilance or disinterest in the world.
 Over time, trauma survivors often feel that they are at a loss to control or manage the ways in which they respond to daily situations.